Perennial Garden Ideas That Come Back Every Year and Get More Beautiful Each Time

 Repeated Rhythm

-Too much variety once made my garden feel chaotic.
-Repetition fixed that.
-I repeat the same perennials across the bed so the eye flows naturally.
+Too much variety made my garden feel chaotic until I tried repetition.
+The same few perennials placed throughout the bed so the eye flows naturally.

 Yearly Growth